signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 Writing a spellchecker
 ======================

-We'll conclude with an enjoyable but less-important exercise in NLP, probabilistic modeling, and programmatic text manipulation.
+We'll conclude with an enjoyable but less-important exercise in NLP, probabilistic modeling, and programmatic text manipulation. **This section is optional.**

 Spelling correction is one of the most natural and oldest natural language processing tasks.
 It may seem like a difficult task to you at the moment, but it's surprisingly easy to write a spellchecker that does fairly well.
 (Of course, companies like Google spend millions of dollars making their spellcheckers better and better, but we'll start with something simpler for now.)

 * Read Peter Norvig's [How to Write a Spelling Corrector](http://norvig.com/spell-correct.html), paying particular attention to the probabilistic reasoning (which is similar to the ideas behind a [naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier)).
 Recreate it in R and reproduce his results.
 (The text file `big.txt` is available in the dataset folder `norvig-spellcheck-txt`.)

-* **After** implementing your own spellchecker, read about [this 2-line R implementation](http://www.sumsar.net/blog/2014/12/peter-norvigs-spell-checker-in-two-lines-of-r/) of Norvig's spellchecker.
+* After implementing your own spellchecker, read about [this 2-line R implementation](http://www.sumsar.net/blog/2014/12/peter-norvigs-spell-checker-in-two-lines-of-r/) of Norvig's spellchecker.